-In this post, we’ll talk about employee turnover and we’ll explore why employee retention, rather than replacement, is the key to HR success.
-Finally, we’ll reveal three ways you can reduce turnover and retain highly skilled employees at your facility.
+In this article, we’ll discuss employee turnover as it relates to manufacturing and explore why employee retention, rather than replacement, is the key to HR success.
+Finally, we’ll reveal some employee retention strategies along with examples to keep your facility productive and moving forward.

 It’s impossible to prevent everyone from leaving your organisation.
 Some employee turnover is inevitable: people retire, relocate or move to other positions within your company, for instance.
 Others decide to change careers or leave full-time employment for family reasons.

-Skilled employees leave big shoes behind — and between recruitment, training and onboarding costs, they’re expensive to replace.
-Candidates with the right skill sets aren’t always easy to find in the logistics and manufacturing sector, so it makes sense to try to retain existing employees rather than to find new ones.
+However, skilled employees leave big shoes behind — and between recruitment, training and onboarding costs, they’re expensive to replace.
+Moreover, candidates with the right skill sets aren’t always easy to find in the logistics and manufacturing sector, so it makes sense to try to retain existing employees rather than find new ones.

-If you can stop skilled employees leaving, your recruitment costs could diminish.
-The right retention strategies, however, are difficult to determine if you don’t know why your workers are leaving in the first place.
+Suitable retention strategies, however, are difficult to determine if you don’t know why your workers are leaving in the first place.
 Therefore, your employee retention plan must begin with some on-the-spot research.

-The right data can help you develop a deeper understanding of your company culture.
-Here are ten ways you can gather useful information:
+The right data can help you develop a deeper understanding of your company culture, including why people leave.
+Here are ten ways to gather helpful information:

 - Create an anonymous survey.
 Employees don’t always feel comfortable talking about work-centric issues.
-A survey can encourage dialog, and you can use incentives to increase participation.
+A survey can encourage dialogue, and you can use incentives to increase participation.

 - Conduct exit interviews.
-Consider hiring an independent consultant to conduct exit interviews.
+Consider hiring an independent consultant to lead exit interviews.
 People often find it easier to speak frankly with interviewers who don’t directly represent the companies they work for.

 - Make engagement interviews routine.
-When engagement interviews happen as a matter of course, people open up more.
-Consider making them part of your HR routine, and praise employees when they provide helpful information.
+When engagement interviews happen, as a matter of course, people open up more.
+So, consider making them part of your HR routine, and praise employees when they provide helpful information.

 - Analyse patterns.
 Is turnover more common in a particular department?
 Do specific types of employees leave more often than others?
 Do certain workers hold more stressful positions than others?

 - Dissect your company culture.
-An external consultant can provide an outside perspective and can help you analyse your company culture.
-Is there a sense of purpose at your business, or do employees feel uninspired?
+An external consultant can provide an outside perspective and help you analyse your company culture.
+For example, is there a sense of purpose at your business, or do employees feel uninspired?

 - Evaluate engagement.
-When people feel engaged and interested in the work they perform, they stick around.
-Try to determine if top-performing employees feel fulfilled, and if they enjoy their assigned tasks.
+When people feel engaged and interested in their work, they stick around.
+Try to determine if top-performing employees feel fulfilled and enjoy their assigned tasks.

 - Assess processes.
-Sometimes, employees leave because they’re micromanaged or because they don’t agree with corporate procedure.
+Sometimes, employees leave because they’re micromanaged or because they disagree with corporate procedure.
 Reassess policies and procedures regularly to make sure they’re working as intended.

 1. offer flexible scheduling

-Factories changed in response to COVID-19, too.
-Workstations moved, workers sat further apart and robots took over some human roles.
+Factories changed in response to COVID-19 as workstations moved, workers sat further apart, and robots took over some human roles.
 At some companies, additional shifts were created to accommodate social distancing.
-Some factories closed entirely during pandemic peaks; a select few shifted to a remote manufacturing strategy, albeit with fewer workers on board.
+Some factories closed entirely during pandemic peaks and a select few shifted to a remote manufacturing strategy, albeit with fewer workers on board.

-Therefore, it may be time to consider flexible working options for production facilities include flex scheduling and shift swapping.
-Compressed schedules — where people work three or four longer shifts and then take several days off — are a potential alternative to traditional five-day weeks.
-According to a 2018 survey by The Workforce Institute, 35% of employees would take a 20% pay cut if they were allowed to work four days a week, rather than five.
+Therefore, it may be time to consider flexible working options for production facilities, including flex scheduling and shift swapping.
+For example, compressed schedules — where people work three or four longer shifts and then take several days off — are a potential alternative to traditional five-day weeks.

 With the right oversight and optimal platforms in place, flexible scheduling works surprisingly well.
-Even better, employees like flexible schedules.
-Flexible workers feel more productive, less stressed and more satisfied with their jobs.
-In short, they’re more likely to stay with their employers.
+Even better, employees like flexible schedules and feel more productive, less stressed and more satisfied with their jobs.
+In short, they’re more likely to hire on and stay with their employers.

 2. provide better training

 People love to learn.
 In fact, the opportunity to learn new skills is one of the biggest draws to any new job — especially if that learning leads to promotion.
 In the 2022 L&D Report by findcourses,, results of surveyed employees showed a distinct correlation between job satisfaction and a progressive learning culture.
 Similarly, 62% of United Kingdom employees who felt a lack of learning opportunities also reported unhappiness with their job.

-Ideally, training should begin shortly after hiring, and it should continue throughout the employee’s tenure with you.
+Ideally, training should begin shortly after hiring and continue throughout the employee’s tenure with you.
 Six distinct types of training exist:

 - Orientation.
-At orientation training, you introduce your company culture, your mission and your values, and your organisational structure.
-New employees gain a better understanding of the corporate landscape and settle into their jobs.
+At orientation training, you introduce your company culture, mission, values and organisational structure.
+As a result, new employees gain a better understanding of the corporate landscape and settle into their jobs.

 - Onboarding.
-Your well-rounded onboarding training program represents a direct investment in retention.
+Your well-rounded onboarding training programme represents a direct investment in retention.
 Onboarding covers department goals, technical aspects of the new employee’s role and much more.

 - Quality control.
-An essential type of training in the manufacturing, logistics and automotive sectors, quality control programs ensure that products meet particular standards.
+An essential type of training in the manufacturing, logistics and automotive sectors, quality control programmes ensure that products meet particular standards.

 - Safety.
 Safety training is a legal must-have in many environments.
 Employees learn safety policies and procedures, how to use safety equipment properly, and how to administer first aid.
 Industry-specific safety training topics like asbestos, construction and food safety might also apply.

-Flexible scheduling and training programs undoubtedly help improve employee retention.
-Another highly effective way to reduce staff turnover is to work with a recruitment agency.
-After all, flexible schedules and communication courses only boost retention if they’re applied to the right workers.
+Flexible scheduling and training programmes undoubtedly help improve employee retention.
+Another highly effective way to reduce staff turnover is to work with an HR solutions provider.
+After all, flexible schedules and communication courses only boost retention if applied to the right workers.

-Professional recruitment agencies find and recruit the right employees for your organisation.
-Many candidates look great on paper, but then fail to perform after they’re hired.
-Recruiters have years of hiring experience — after all, they recruit for a living — and know what truly great talent looks like.
+Professional HR firms can find and recruit the right employees for your organisation.
+Many candidates look great on the application and during interviews but then fall short after they’re hired.
+Recruiters have vast hiring experience — after all, they recruit for a living — and know what truly great talent looks like.

-The best recruitment agencies have hundreds, or even thousands of legitimate job seekers on file globally.
+The best HR companies have hundreds or even thousands of legitimate job seekers on file globally.
 When you contract with them to help you hire people, they reach out to pre-vetted workers before placing new ads.
-This can help save significant time — and a lot of money.
+This can help save considerable time — and a lot of money.
 Some companies, like Randstad, continue supporting workers they help to hire — even after they’re on your books.
 They will also collaborate with you to provide training and assist with long-term employee retention strategies.

 We transform the stress of recruitment into a golden opportunity for development and, ultimately, the retention of employees.
-By leaving the hiring, onboarding, training and support to us, and focus on growth and innovation at the executive level.
+By leaving the hiring, onboarding, training and support to us, you can focus on growth and innovation at the executive level.

-If you’d like to read more about employee turnover and learn seven of the best retention-boosting tips, download our comprehensive guide today.
+If you’d like to read more about employee turnover and learn seven valuable retention-boosting tips, download our comprehensive guide today.